pratulyab/amnesia/README.md

 			- username: pratulya
 			- password: socialcops
 - Create Task
+	- "Message" Field
+		- What message should be sent
+	- "Repeat Every" Field
+		- Choose from:
+			- every minute
+			- 15 minutes
+			- 30 minutes
+			- 60 minutes (hour) (the original requirement)
+	- "Sleep Cycle" Field
+		- As the problem states, the message should not be sent when the user is asleep.
+Assuming sleep cycle of 8 hours, choose from:
+			- None (No night hours restriction)
+			- 8pm - 4am
+			- ...
+		- Complementary hours are used for crontab
+	- Wait to be notified on your registered and Twilio verified number.

 ## 5) Django Things:
 - Inorder to create superuser, use django shell.
 Each user has a OneToOne mapping to a PhoneNumber.